pypa/packaging.python.org/source/guides/tool-recommendations.rst

   of wheel caching.
 [3]_

 * Use :ref:`virtualenv` or :doc:`venv <python:library/venv>` to isolate
-  application-specific dependencies from a shared Python installation.
+  project-specific dependencies from a shared Python installation.
 [4]_

 * If you're looking for management of fully integrated cross-platform software stacks, consider: